-When we were offered an interview Desolat pairing with tINI and Guti we were full of questions yet in a break with tradition we thought it’d interesting to have two acts interview each other to get a fresh perspective on what makes their fellow artists tick from hairstyles to life as a rock star.
+When we were offered an interview with Desolat pairing with tINI and Guti we were full of questions yet in a break with tradition we thought it’d be interesting to have the two acts interview each other to get a fresh perspective on what makes these artists tick.
 So without further ado we reveal what happened when Guti caught up with label-mate tINI and vice versa…

 Guti for tINI